Components Publication

 Docsy Tailoring

 The docsy theme is missing some features.
-It does not support asciidoc styling or commenting blogs.
-Our extensions follow the official rules how a theme can be tailored and expended.
+It does not support AsciiDoc styling or commenting blogs.
+Our extensions follow the official rules on how a theme can be tailored and expanded.

 The major changes are: